xapian/xapian-docsprint/concepts/search/queryparser.rst

     ``wild*`` matches ``wild, wildcard, wildcat, wilderness``

 This feature is disabled by default; to enable it, see 'Parser Flags' below.
-It also requires a database to be set on the QueryParser (so that it can find the list of terms to expand the wildcard to).
+In Xapian 1.2.x and earlier it also required a database to be set on the QueryParser (so that it could find the list of terms to expand the wildcard to) - in Xapian 1.4.x and later the wildcard expansion doesn't happen until :xapian-method:`Enquire::get_mset()` is called.

 By default the wildcard will expand to as many terms as there are with the specified prefix.
 This can cause performance problems, so you can limit